bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Mostly Clear
+- Partly Cloudy
 - 91% humidity
-- 11 mph wind
+- 10 mph wind
-- 24% cloud cover
+- 49% cloud cover
-- 43 AQI 🟩
+- 45 AQI 🟩
 - 0.06 inches of rain in the past 24 hours
 - 0.47 inches of rain expected in the next 48 hours